Grzechu439/Grzechu439/README.md

 - 🔭 I’m currently working on the FiveM server NotRP
 - 🌱 I’m currently exploring advanced features of React and TypeScript
-- 💬 Ask me about React, TypeScript, Vite, Vue, JavaScript, and Lua
+- 💬 Ask me about React, TypeScript, Vite, JavaScript, and Lua
 - 📫 How to reach me: Discord - grzechu334

 ## 🛠️ Languages and Tools